mui/material-ui/docs/src/pages/demos/tables/tables.md

 ## Customized Tables

-You can customize the look and feel of the table by overriding the styles of the `TableCell` component.
+If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can change the look of a `TableCell`.

+⚠️ While the material design specification encourages theming, this example is off the beaten path.

 {{"demo": "pages/demos/tables/CustomizedTable.js"}}